weareplanet/commercetools-planet-integration/README.md

 ### In a local development environment

-In a local development environment the connector can be running with use of Serverless Framework and [Serverless Offline plugin](serverless.com/plugins/serverless-offline):
+In a local development environment the connector can be running with use of Serverless Framework and [Serverless Offline plugin](serverless.com/plugins/serverless-offline)

+#### Steps for running local development

+1. Befor run the project you need provide all enviroment veriables into app.
+For making it, you need create `.env` and provide all necessary values from [Enviroment configuration](#enviroment-configuration) or you can simply rename `.env.example` to `.env` and fill with correct values.
+2. Run the app.

 `npm run start:local-dev`